Can I Sue a Trucking Company That Caused My Injuries in Utah?

 - Trucking company dispatch logs

 - Police accident reports and arrest or citation records

 In a Truck Accident Recently?
 Call our Attorneys to Get Started on Your Case

-The personal injury attorneys at Swenson & Shelley are committed to the relentless pursuit of justice for truck accident victims™.
+The personal injury attorneys at Swenson & Shelley are committed to relentlessly pursuing justice for truck accident victims.
 We have successfully recovered millions of dollars in verdicts and settlements for our clients.
 Put our talent and experience to work for you.
 Contact us today for a free, no-obligation case review.